 Just peeking into the south edge of Camden, Cantelowes Gardens is a small park absolutely packed with things to do before you start grilling.
 There are table tennis nets, a five-a-side pitch, a skatepark, basketball hoops, an outdoor gym and a kids’ play area.
 It’s a popular spot for dog owners too, so be sure to keep a watchful eye on your food.
 Consider yourself warned!

-If you’ve ever wanted to wander around the unusual (and allegedly haunted) cemetery on your own, now’s the time.
-As long as social distancing restrictions remain in place, you can book self-guided tours of the West Cemetery.
-When social distancing relaxes, you’ll go back to needing a tour guide.
-Tickets cost a tenner (usually £14).
+If you’ve ever wanted to wander around the unusual (and allegedly haunted) cemetery on your own, now’s the time as you can still book self-guided tours of the West Cemetery.
+When social distancing fully relaxes, you’ll go back to needing a tour guide.
+Tickets cost a tenner (usually £15).

 Barbecuing in Islington

-In regular times, barbecues are allowed in some capacity on most of Islington’s green spaces—and there’s no shortage of these to choose from.
-Most Islington parks close at 9 pm in summer, so be sure to leave plenty of time for everything to cool down so you can clean up when you’re done.
+In regular times, barbecues were allowed in some capacity on most of Islington’s green spaces and there’s no shortage of these to choose from.
+Most Islington parks close at 9 pm in summer, so when you can barbecue again be sure to leave plenty of time for everything to cool down so you can clean up when you’re done.